sauravmishra1710/Image-Classification-with-React-and-Tensorflow-js/README.md

 This project was bootstrapped for you with [Create React App](https://github.com/facebook/create-react-app).

 A simple image classification app created using tensorflow-js and react.
-The app uses the `MobileNet` model for image classification.
+The application uses the `MobileNet` model for image classification.

 ## MobileNet
 `MobileNets` are small, low-latency, low-power models parameterized to meet the resource constraints of a variety of use cases.
 They can be built upon for classification, detection, embeddings and segmentation similar to how other popular large scale models, such as Inception, are used.